-Momentum traders who look for strong price movements to jump in on have embraced ETFs for their ease-of-use, cost efficiency, and sheer diversity of products available.
-Typically, momentum trading setups will come in the form of trends, but they can also come from a shift in momentum – such as strong buying after a sharp decline.
-Momentum strategies can be applied intra-day, capitalizing on trends that occur within minutes or hours, or the strategies can be applied to take advantage of longer-term trends.
+Typically, momentum trading setups will come in the form of trends, but they can also come from a shift in momentum such as strong buying after a sharp decline.
+Momentum strategies can be applied intraday, capitalizing on trends that occur within minutes or hours.
+Alternatively, they can be applied to take advantage of longer-term trends.
 Both price and indicator strategies are used to find momentum (or a lack of it) and can be applied to both bullish and bearish markets [see How To Swing Trade ETFs].

 Relative Weakness Momentum Strategy – Bearish Momentum

 Relative strength refers to how one ETF’s price movements compare to another’s.
-If two ETFs are dropping in a bear market and you want to go short, short the weakest one – the ETF that nobody wants to own.
+If two ETFs are dropping in a bear market and a trader wants to go short, they should short the weakest one, the ETF that nobody wants to own.

-Let’s assume you’re bearish on gold miners and want to get a short position, but you’re not sure which gold miners ETF to short.
-Do a comparison to see which is performing worst (since you want to go short).
-If you wanted to go long, you’d look for the one that’s performing the best.
+Let’s assume the trader is bearish on gold miners and wants to get a short position, but isn’t sure which gold miners ETF to short.
+They must do a comparison to see which is performing worst (in order to go short).
+To go long, our trader would look for the one that’s performing the best.

-Figure 1 shows Market Vectors Gold Miners (GDX) compared to Market Vectors Junior Gold Miners (GDXJ).
+Figure 1. shows Market Vectors Gold Miners (GDX ) compared to Market Vectors Junior Gold Miners (GDXJ ).
 Over the timeframe shown, GDXJ has been weaker than GDX.
-If choosing between these two ETFs, taking a short in GDXJ is the better option since it is weaker [see also How To Be A Better Bear: Short vs. Inverse ETFs].
+If choosing between these two ETFs, taking a short in GDXJ is the better option since it’s weaker [see also How To Be A Better Bear: Short vs. Inverse ETFs].

-To go short in the ETF you’ve chosen based on relative weakness, make sure an overall downtrend is in place – then look for entry.
-A simple but highly effective method is to draw a trendline along a pullback in the downtrend, and then enter when the price resumes falling and breaks the trendline.
+To go short on the chosen ETF based on relative weakness, make sure an overall downtrend is in place, then look for entry.
+A simple but highly effective method is to draw a trendline along a pullback in the downtrend and then enter when the price resumes falling and breaks the trendline.

-Figure 2 shows potentially how many entry points there are in a strong downtrend.
-All the white lines are trendlines for pullbacks; when the trendline is broken it shows selling is continuing and a short position can be taken.
+Figure 2. shows how many potential entry points there are in a strong downtrend.
+All the white lines are trendlines for pullbacks.
+When the trendline is broken it shows selling is continuing and a short position can be taken.